 Lower Secondary Subjects – Key Stage 3 – Years 7 to 9

-English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, German or Spanish, History, Design (Art & Design, Design Technology & Food and Nutrition), Computing (Y7), Music and Drama (Y9).
-In Year 7 students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.
+English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, German or Spanish, History, Design (Art & Design, Design Technology & Food and nutrition), Computing (Y7), music and drama (Y9).
+In Years 7 students have 2 guidance lessons per week, in which they follow The Big Picture programme of study.
 In Years 8 and 9 they have 1 guidance lesson per week.

 Upper Secondary Subjects – Key Stage 4 – Years 10 & 11

-Students are then able to choose from the optional GCSE subjects including; Art, Business Studies, Computer Science, Drama, Food & Nutrition, French, Geography, German, History, Music, Photography, Physical Education, Product Design and Spanish.
-They may also choose to study for a Cambridge National in iMedia.
+Students are then able to choose from the optional GCSE subjects including; Art, Business Studies, Computing, Drama, Food & Nutrition, French, Geography, German, History, Music, Photography, Physical Education, Product Design and Spanish.
+They may also choose to study for a Cambridge National in I-Media.